 4. Upper Endoscopy

 This procedure requires the insertion of an endoscope through the mouth and into the stomach.
-Through this, the GI tract can be checked for ulcerations, infection, inflammation, or any other irregularities.
+Doctors can check the GI tract for ulcerations, infection, inflammation, or any other irregularities through this.

 5. Wireless Monitoring Capsule Test

-This technology (also known as the SmartPill) using a non-digestible capsule that tracks and records pH levels, temperature, and pressure changes as it travels into the GI system, can be a good determinant of GI motility.
+This technology (also known as the SmartPill), using a non-digestible capsule that tracks and records pH levels, temperature, and pressure changes as it travels into the GI system, can be a good determinant of GI motility.
 It transmits information to a receiver worn by the patient.
-The data will be able to help determine how fast or slow the stomach empties.
+The data will help determine how fast or slow the stomach empties.

 6. Gastroduodenal Manometry